April93/PDPTools/README.md

 import: Imports a png file into a frame of the bif.
 save: Saves the bif file.

+## pdpipy

+A python/gui version of PDPI.
+Currently allows viewing and exporting of .BIF files, opening/viewing .BIN archives, and rudimentary support for .seg and .sbf files.

 ## extractsongs.py

 extractsongs.py is a simple script that extracts all of the musyx files from panepon.plf.